A free guided tour through the exhibition LOVE AT FIRST FIGHT! Queer Movements in Germany since Stonewall in English spoken language.

 On the night of June 27th 1969, police stormed into New York’s Stonewall Inn once again.
 But on this occasion, it was one time too many: Stonewall’s patrons and queer people of all genders defended themselves against routine harassment.
 Decades of pent up anger then erupted in a days-long uprising on Christopher Street, setting the tone for queer emancipation around the world.

 This day has often been narrated as a gay success story with a happy ending: civic recognition.
 But for many, the fight never stopped.
 “Love at First Fight” at the Schwules Museum opens up new paths and perspectives on (more than) 50 years of queer resistance in the Federal Republic of Germany, the German Democratic Republic, and finally in a reunited Germany.

 A registration is not necessary.
-Participation is for free, the entrance to the SMU itself is also free on this date as part of the Museumssonntag.
+Participation is for free, only the entrance to the SMU itself has to be paid.
 Participation is only possible with a medical mask.

 The museum is accessible by public transport (details provided below).

 There are no barrier-free parking spaces in the area.

 There are a few public paid parking spaces in the immediate area.

 Step-free entry for all visitors is possible via the courtyard.
 Please use the open gate to the left of the main entrance door.
 The entrance door to the museum is located on the right and will be open too.